eskayML/DSA/README.md

 # DSA
-**A compilation of all the data structures and algorithms I've learnt implemented in python**
+**A compilation of some of the data structures and algorithms I've learnt implemented in python**